Mini-Grant Funding Announcement: Year 4, 2019 – 2020

 - Reduction of Stigma

-Mini-grants may be used to support health care providers in establishing infrastructure or programs related to four objectives in clinical settings.
-Mini-grants to non-clinical organizations may similarly support these four objectives in community-based settings, including but not limited to clinics, schools, and non-profit organizations.
-In addition to the aforementioned strategies, The Health Trust will consider other innovative strategies and activities that address the broader goals of Getting to Zero.
+Mini-grants may be used to support health care providers in establishing and/or enhancing system, practice, or infrastructure needs in support of the two aforementioned strategies in clinical settings.
+Mini-grants to non-clinical organizations may similarly support these two strategies in community-based settings.
+Non-clinical partners include, but are not limited to clinics, schools, and non-profit organizations.
+The Health Trust may consider other innovative activities that support the two strategies.

 Grant Amount Range and Allowable Expenses

-Grant awards will range from $1,500 – $20,000 with a total of $100,000 for this round of funding, $50,000 of which may go to clinical organizations and $50,000 to non-clinical organizations.
-Grant funds are to be used for the planning, staffing, materials, supplies, outreach and marketing needed to address any of the GTZ priority areas.
+The total grant allocation for this fourth year of funding is $100,000.
+Grant requests should not exceed $20,000.
+Of the $100,000, $50,000 may be awarded to clinical organizations and $50,000 to non-clinical organizations.
+Grant funds can be used for planning, training, staffing, materials, supplies, outreach and marketing needs to address the two GTZ strategies.

-- Projects must directly benefit Santa Clara County residents.
+- Projects must directly benefit County of Santa Clara residents.

-- Proposals must be completed and all costs incurred by June 30, 2018.
+- Projects must be completed and all costs incurred by June 30, 2020.

 Interested applicants must have an online account created with The Health Trust in order to submit the full proposal.
 If you do not have an existing account, please click below: